 In this article, we will understand what is relative density, calculations related to relative density and density of various substances.
 Let us start with the definition of density.

 Step1: Pour a one-quarter cup of honey,

 Step3: pour a one-quarter cup of coconut oil on top of the colored water.

 Notice how the different liquids from different layers, why is it so?
-Different substance has different density, which means for the same volume different substances weigh differently, as they weigh differently heavier substances tend to settle at the bottom, like honey and lighter material like oil tend to float at the top.
+Different substance has different density, which means for the same volume different substances weigh differently, as they weigh differently heavier substances tend to settle at the bottom, like honey and lighter material like oil tend to float at the top which means .

-The difference between the specific gravity and density is that at room temperature and pressure is 1gram per 1 cubic cm is the density of water this density is treated as a standard and density of any other material (usually liquids) is calculated relative to the density of water, this is called relative density or specific gravity.
+The difference between the specific gravity and density is that at room temperature and pressure is 1gram per 1 cubic cm is the density of water this density is treated as a standard and density of any other material (usually liquids) is calculated relative to the , this is called relative density or specific gravity.

 Hence, specific gravity is the ratio of the mass of a substance to that of a reference substance, let’s consider the density of honey is approx. 1.42 grams/cm3, so its specific gravity would be 1.42/1 = 1.42.
 Notice that specific gravity is a ratio, therefore specific gravity does not have a unit, and hence specific gravity is a dimensionless physical quantity.